MEDIA GUIDES / Web Performance

 Performance bottlenecks monitoring

-Website speed tools use many browsers to load websites and replicate the website experience across different geographic locations.
-These tools monitor performance bottlenecks across many web page elements, including load time, file size, response time, and requests related to website components like JavaScript, HTML, CSS files, and images.
+Website speed tools use multiple browsers to load websites and replicate the user experience across different geographic locations.
+These tools monitor performance bottlenecks across various web page elements, such as load time, file size, response time, and requests related to website components like JavaScript, HTML, CSS files, and images.
+By providing a comprehensive analysis of how a website performs, they help developers pinpoint specific areas that can be optimized to improve overall site speed and user experience.

 Performance scores